tuftsceeo/Tufts_Create3_Examples/python_playground/README.md

 ```

 ## Cheat Sheet:

-• async doesn't have return values
+• async is used with events

-• async used for events and used with await
+• When methods are in async functions, use await

-• def and async def can have return values
+• def and async def can have return values, but not when tagged by an event

 • events happen simultaneously

-• events don't use return values
+• event functions don't use return values